 The loom remained a prototype with no direct descendant.
 The mechanics inspired other inventors like Jacquard who did put it back in shape at the Conservatoire des Arts et Metiers at the beginning of the 19th century.

-Second cute story added: Also according to our guide, the expression "etre un ane" (to be a donkey, i.e. being dumb) comes from the fact that skilled workers who used to work with weaving machines were facing being in direct competition with the unskilled labor of a power source (generally provided by a donkey).
+Cute story 2: Also according to our guide, the expression "être un ane" (being a donkey, a slang for being dumb) is an expression that comes from the fact that skilled weavers were facing being in direct competition with the unskilled labor of a power source that was generally provided by a donkey.

 Liked this entry ? subscribe to Nuit Blanche's feed, there's more where that came from.
 You can also subscribe to Nuit Blanche by Email, explore the Big Picture in Compressive Sensing or the Matrix Factorization Jungle and join the conversations on compressive sensing, advanced matrix factorization and calibration issues on Linkedin.